suretarget/laravel-telegram-bot/readme.md

 php artisan telegram:manager FirstTelegramBot
 ```

-*- this command will create a manager class in `/app/Bots/FirstTelegramBot.php`.*
+*- This command will create a manager class in `/app/Bots/FirstTelegramBot.php`.*

 ### Step 3: Add your bot's API Token to the *Manager*